 Students in the M.H.Sc. in Medical Genomics have a diverse set of backgrounds.
-To account for the varying interests and needs, the Capstone Practicum is either performed in Patient Management or Laboratory Practices.
+To account for the varying interests and needs, the Capstone Practicum is either performed in Clinical or Modern Medical Genomics.

 MMG 3007H, Session 5 (Winter 2), 78 hours, 1 FCE